How Can You Tell If Your Jalapeno Pepper Is Going to Be Hot

 Look for Hotness

-Just a few ingredients in Paula's tomatillo salsa, and one of them is the jalapeno pepper.
-I noticed we added six jalapenos peppers to one pound of tomatillos one week and the following week just two jalapenos.
-I asked why, and she said the two jalapeno peppers were much hotter than the six others.
+Just a few ingredients in my tomatillo salsa, and one of them is the jalapeno pepper.
+One week, I added six jalapeno peppers to one pound of tomatillos, and the following week, I added just two jalapenos.
+The reason, two jalapeno peppers were much hotter than the six others.

 When young, they are smooth, uniformly green, and less hot, but as they age, they start to develop striations or lines in the outer skin.
-As shown in the photo above, you'll also start seeing little white lines and white flecks on the skin.
+You’ll also start seeing little white lines and white flecks on the skin.

-According to Paula, these should be hotter, and sure enough, the version of tomatillo salsa made with these two older jalapeno±os was hotter than the batch we made with six.
+These should be hotter, and sure enough, the version of tomatillo salsa made with these two older jalapenos was hotter than the batch I made with six.

 Hotter In the Refrigerator?